 Shea butter has many wonderful skin benefits.
 Full of moisturizing fats and skin loving vitamins.
 It's a relatively soft butter that absorbs into the skin at a slow speed.
 This makes it especially valuable for irritated skin since it will create a protective barrier on the skin for a long time.
 All the while nourishing and healing the skin.

-Shea butter has anti inflammatory and antibacterial properties.
-And has shown to be effective to reduce redness and irritation associated with eczema.
+Shea butter has anti-inflammatory and antibacterial properties.
+And has been shown to be effective in reducing redness and irritation associated with eczema.

 Chamomile and Lavender Essential Oils